Neighborhoods · Parkland · All Parkland subdivisions

 ~2,000 – 2,200 sq ft · 3–4 bedrooms

 The entry point into a gated Parkland address.
-Smaller footprint, sometimes needs a cosmetic refresh, but same gate, same schools, same zero state income tax.
+Smaller footprint, sometimes needs a cosmetic refresh, but same gate and same zero state income tax.
 For buyers who want Parkland without the $1.5M floor of the newer guard-gated communities, this is the door.

 The Setting: Gated, Wooded, and Built Around the Bike Path